kubos/kubos/docs/tutorials/app-register.rst

 The ``name`` input parameter specifies the name of the application which should be started.
 The ``runLevel`` input parameter specifies which run case should be called; it must be either "OnBoot" or "OnCommand".
+The ``config`` input parameter specifies a non-default configuration file which should be used.
 The ``args`` input parameter allows the user to pass additional arguments through to the underlying application.